Paint Creek Lake

 Crappie - Winter crappie fishing can often be excellent.
-Look for them on channel banks
+Look for on channel banks around

-around wood (stumps, logs or lay-downs).
-Campgrounds and the area that used to be the
+wood (stumps, logs or lay-downs).
+Campground and the old pioneer farm area (close to the

-pioneer farm are two of the better areas in the lake to try.
-Minnows work well and also black
+Horsemen’s Camp) are two of the better areas in the lake to try.
+Minnows work well and also

-and chartreuse or blue and chartreuse tubes or tails.
-Remember there is a daily limit of 30
+black and chartreuse or blue and chartreuse tubes or tails.
+Remember there is a daily limit of